 Schloss Ambras is a castle built in 1563 in Renaissance style.
 The castle is at the top of the hill overlooking the city.
-Unfortunately, we didn’t have time to visit, but the prices are £12 (April to October) and £8 (December to March).
+Unfortunately, we didn’t have time to visit, but if you have, you can buy or see the prices of the tickets here.
 It is closed in November.

 Bergisel Ski Jump is a is a ski jumping hill whose stadium has a capacity of over 26,000 people.
 The tower reaches 47 meters and provides panoramic views.

 Nordketten (2256m) is the closest ski station in Innsbruck.
 Take the train from the Congress station and go to Hungerburg station (8 min ride).
 For those who are driving, it is best to go straight to Hungerburg.
 Parking is free.

 In Hungerburg (1000m) take the cable car to Seegrube and then another cable car to the Hafelekar.
 Both have a restaurant.
 The pistes are intermediate.
 You can check and buy tickets here, however, with Innsbruck Card is free.